reaster/schema-gen/README.md

 #### TypeRegistry
 Each langauge needs a type registry, specific to it's supported types along with how to translate these from XML schema types.

+___

 ## Support
-I have multiple projects in the pipeline and need to move on.
-If anybody would like to add language support, test new schemas, contribute bug fixes or fill in the test coverage I'd be happy to support you.
-Lastly, I'm available for contracting/consulting work if that meets your needs.
+The author has multiple projects in the pipeline, other passions and bills to pay, but will try his best to support the community as time allows.
+In particular, if anybody would like to add language support (Python, C# or Go), test new schemas, contribute bug fixes, expand the documentation or add test coverage, I'd be happy to support you.
+Lastly, I'm available for contracting/consulting, especially if it involves expanding the framework to support your needs.